 Step 11: Practice Singing Daily

-If you are serious about singing you can not sing or practice once in a while when you feel like doing so, consistency is the key to anything in life, no matter if you want to learn to sing better, make more money or grow bigger muscles.
-For the first couple of months, you will have to force yourself to practice, your brain will play tricks on you and find excuses to not to practice singing every day, you have to fight it and continue practicing every day.
+If you are serious about singing then you can not sing or practice once in a while when you feel like doing so, consistency is the key to anything in life, no matter if you want to learn to sing better, make more money or grow bigger muscles.
+For the first couple of months, you will have to force yourself to practice, your brain will play tricks on you and find excuses not to practice singing every day, you have to fight it and continue practicing every day.

-The ebst day to practice singing every day is by having a daily routine, if you are young you probably will not have any problem squeezing in an hour a day of singing practice.
-However some people lead busier life than others, in this case, you should still practice singing every day but limit yourself for 20-30 minutes, in this case, your progress will be slower but you will still see results in the long run.
+The best way to practice singing every day is by having a daily routine, if you are young you probably will not have any problem squeezing in an hour a day of singing practice.
+However some people have busier lives than others, in this case, you should still practice singing every day but limit yourself to 20-30 minutes, in this case, your progress will be slower but you will still see results in the long run.

-If you are a beginner singer you are probably asking yourself WTF is diction, diction is the correct way to pronounce a word it might sound easy and simple but if you have never considered how to pronounce a word correctly you might have some difficulties in the beginning.
+If you are a beginner singer you are probably asking yourself what is diction, diction is the correct way to pronounce a word, it might sound easy and simple but if you have never considered how to pronounce a word correctly you might have some difficulties in the beginning.
 Some naturally talented singers with a good voice completely disregard diction and this is why you hear a lot of songs where you can simply not understand what the singer is singing.